pedrorosso/lpqm-exam/README.md

 conda install --file requirements.txt
 ```

-The written solutions are written in LaTeX.
+The PDF in the top directory contains the theoretical answers.